-Root2 Tax Limited – Alchemy Spread Betting Tax Avoidance Scheme
+Root2 Tax Limited (in Liquidation) – Alchemy Spread Betting Tax Avoidance Scheme

-The recent success of HMRC in the First Tier Tax Tribunal means that taxpayers who were advised to utilise the scheme will now likely face substantial PAYE and NICs liabilities.
+The success of HMRC against Root2 Tax Limited (in Liquidation) in the First Tier Tax Tribunal earlier this year means that taxpayers who were advised to utilise the scheme will now likely face substantial PAYE and NICs liabilities.
 FS Legal understands that the finding of the First Tier Tribunal will not be appealed further and that HMRC will now pursue participants for the sums owing under the scheme.

 FS Legal’s specialist tax team is currently providing urgent legal advice to a number of participants in the Root2 Alchemy scheme.
-We are pursuing claims against advisers who introduced the Root2 Alchemy scheme and we also have a team of external specialist tax advisers who can work with HMRC to protect your position.
+We are pursuing claims against both Root2 Tax Limited (in Liquidation) and against accountants or advisers who introduced the Root2 Alchemy scheme.
+We also have a team of external specialist tax advisers who can work with HMRC to protect your position.

 Time to act is very limited.
 If you wish to discuss your own position with us, please contact us urgently.
 We operate on a fully contingent funding basis for the vast majority of our cases.

 The Root2 Alchemy Scheme was an unusual form of cash extraction scheme designed to allow directors or senior employees of companies to extract otherwise highly taxable remuneration as untaxable gambling winnings.

 The Alchemy Scheme was devised by Root2 Tax Ltd (in Liquidation) from around 2012 onwards.
 The Scheme was notable, not only for the fact that it relied upon the use of spread betting but also because of the fact that three Root2 directors attempted (with predictably unsuccessful results) to avoid tax on their own remuneration.